Highlights of Wimbledon fourth day

-LONDON Highlights from day four of the Wimbledon championships on Thursday (all times GMT):
+LONDON (Reuters) - Highlights from day four of the Wimbledon championships on Thursday (all times GMT):

 - Ninth seed Agnieszka Radwanska saved two match points in the second set before defeating American Christina McHale 5-7 7-6(7) 6-3 after two hours and 43 minutes on Court Two.